LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 Date and Duration Math
 ======================

-Date calculations in Lasso 9 can be performed by using special ``date_…`` methods, :type:`date` member methods, and operators.
+Date calculations can be performed by using special ``date_…`` methods, :type:`date` member methods, and operators.
 Date calculations that can be performed include adding or subtracting year, month, week, day, and time increments to and from dates, and calculations with durations.

 .. important::